gruntwork-io/cloud-nuke/README.md

     - Resource type: `kmscustomerkeys`

 Notes:
-  * no configuration options for KMS customer keys since keys are created with auto-generated identifier
+  * no configuration options for KMS customer keys, since keys are created with auto-generated identifier

 #### Example